 Ice Age: A Mammoth Christmas (short film)

 The Ice Age gang are back for this short Christmas special.
 This time, Sid, Eddie and Crash get in trouble with Santa and have to find a way to get their names off the naughty list!
+It's only a short film so you don't have to worry about their attention span not lasting.
 Watch here.

 We're such fans of this all-singing, all-dancing Disney special.
 If you don't know the story, it's all about Queen Elsa, who accidentally uses her powers to turn things into ice and curses her home into infinite winter.
 Her sister, Anna, teams up with a mountain man, his playful reindeer, and a snowman to rid the kingdom of snow and restore the sunshine!
 Watch here.